MEMORY A’LEVEL

 3. Name the fourth component later added to the model and state roughly when it was introduced.
 2 marks

-4. Explain why case studies such as KF suggested that short term memory is not a single, unitary store.
+4. Explain why case studies such as KF suggest that short-term memory is not a single, unitary store.
 2 marks

 6. Outline what is meant by a “slave system” in the Working Memory Model.
 2 marks

 7. Close your eyes and picture your home.
-Now count how many windows it has.
-Don’t say anything out loud — just do it silently in your head.
+Now count the number of windows it has.
+Don’t say anything out loud — do it silently in your head.

 How did you work out the number of windows?
 1 mark